 While calculating pulled pork portions is not as straightforward as counting burgers and hot dogs, the equations are straightforward and eliminate the guesswork.
 You have arrived at exactly how much pulled pork each serving person needs.

-How much pulled pork per person is cooked per person?
+How many pounds of pulled pork per person?
 [Quick Guide]

 Allow roughly a third of a pound of cooked pulled pork per person.
 If the gathering takes place during the day, if there are a lot of youngsters on the party list, or if there will be a broad range of side dishes available, you may be able to serve a little less.